This document provides an overview of the general options menu available in RoboDK software.

-Select the colored button beside the Collision color, Selected color, Text color or Points color to change the default colors used in the main screen.
+Select the colored button beside the Selected color, Text color, Workspace or Collision color to change the default colors used in the 3D view.

 Select Display XYZ axes letters to display the reference frames with the corresponding X, Y, Z letters.
-By default, they are not displayed and the standard Red (X), Green (Y), Blue (Z) colors are used.
+By default, they are not displayed and the Red (X), Green (Y) and Blue (Z) colors are used respectively.

 Increase the Pick curve/point sensibility to make it easier to select curves and points respectively.
 Alternatively, if curves or points are too close to each other and it is not easy to select them it is better to reduce these values.